MartinFk/VRQuestionnaireToolkit/README.md

 This work is provided under a MIT License.

-Please adequately cite this work, and show us your amazing projects!
+Please adequately <a href="https://github.com/MartinFk/VRQuestionnaireToolkit/blob/master/VRQuestionnaireToolkit.bib"> cite</a> this work, and show us your amazing projects!

 We greatly appreciate any contributions and pull-requests.